Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 Premium Tax Credit form

-If you’re not sure if you qualify for this premium tax credit, visit www.healthcare.gov.
-You’ll be able to shop around for different plans and get an estimate of your premium tax credit.
-A special open enrollment period for 2021 allows anyone to enroll in 2021 coverage through May 15, 2021, or to change coverage if they are already enrolled.
+If you’re not sure if you qualify for this Premium Tax Credit, visit www.healthcare.gov.
+You’ll be able to shop around for different plans and get an estimate of your Premium Tax Credit.

 This advance tax credit is based on your estimated household income you provided when you signed up for marketplace insurance.
 It’s paid directly to your insurance provider every month and helps with the premium you pay out of pocket.

-When you prepare your taxes, we’ll reconcile the advance paid to your insurance company.
-We’ll figure this with the amount of the premium tax credit you’re eligible for based on your actual household income.
+When you prepare your taxes, you’ll reconcile the advance paid to your insurance company.
+You’ll figure this with the amount of the Premium Tax Credit you’re eligible for based on your actual household income.

-So, if your actual premium tax credit was less than your advance, we’ll do one of these:
+So, if your actual Premium Tax Credit was less than your advance, You’ll do one of these:

 • Subtract the difference from your refund